Aurealis Award for Best Horror Novel

 The Aurealis Awards are presented annually by the Australia-based Chimaera Publications and Queensland Writers Centre to published works in order to "recognise the achievements of Australian science fiction, fantasy, horror writers".
 To qualify, a work must have been first published by an Australian citizen or permanent resident between 1 November of the prior year and 31 October of the corresponding year; the presentation ceremony is held the following year.
 It has grown from a small function of around 20 people to a two-day event attended by over 200 people.

 Since their creation in 1995, awards have been given in various categories of speculative fiction.
 Categories currently include science fiction, fantasy, horror, speculative young adult fiction—with separate awards for novels and short fiction—collections, anthologies, illustrative works or graphic novels, children's books, and an award for excellence in speculative fiction.
 The awards have attracted the attention of publishers by setting down a benchmark in science fiction and fantasy.
 The continued sponsorship by publishers such as HarperCollins and Orbit has identified the award as an honour to be taken seriously.

 The results are decided by a panel of judges from a list of submitted nominees; the long-list of nominees is reduced to a short-list of finalists.
 Ties can occur if the panel decides both entries show equal merit, however they are encouraged to choose a single winner.
 The judges may declare a "no award" if there is unanimous agreement that none of the nominees are worthy.
 The judges are selected from a public application process by the Award's management team.

 This article lists all the short-list nominees and winners in the best horror novel category, as well as novels that have received honourable mentions or have been highly commended.
 Since 2005, honourable mentions and high commendations have been awarded intermittently.
 Kim Wilkins has won the award three times, while four people have won the award twice - Trent Jamieson, Kirstyn McDermott, Ben Pienaar, and Kaaron Warren.
 Wilkins holds the record for most nominations, with five.
-Deborah Sheldon and J. S. Breukelaar share the record for most nominations without winning, each having been nominated three times.
+Deborah Sheldon has the record for most nominations without winning, having been nominated four times.